Wizxrdx/CPE313/README.md

-# CPE313
-Advanced Machine Learning and Deep Learning Course
+# Advanced Machine Learning and Deep Learning Course
----
-# Description
-This repository is for submissions for my CPE313 course.
+This repository is for submissions on my CPE313 course.

----
-# About Me
+## About Me
 Name: Labbao, Benedick D.
----